DotSlashNatalie/Fetch-rewards/README.md

     - If you are on Windows that you have Python/pip in the %Path% environment variable
   - Linux
     - Should be installed by default on most distros
+    - Debian
+      - May need to install an extra package: apt-get install python3-venv
 - You have an SSH client that can be ran via the command ssh
   - Windows
     - https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/
     - https://mobaxterm.mobatek.net/
   - Linux
     - Should be installed by default on most distros
+- You have git installed (to get the repo)

+## Pre-setup

+- Debian 10 container
+  - apt install git python3-venv
+  -

 ## Setup